 For a more luxurious experience, book a dahabeya – a two-masted sailboat that’s bigger than a felucca.
 Travel agencies all offer such sailing experiences.

 4. Have lunch at Felfela

-Felfela is a historic restaurant dating back to 1959 that oozes charm.
-There’s plenty of seating, and lots of ambience amid the draping vines and chirping birds.
+Felfela is a historic restaurant dating back to 1959.
+There’s plenty of seating, and lots of ambiance amid the draping vines and chirping birds.

-The food is good (but not great) and the menu has a wide selection of all the Egyptian classics including ful, falafel and lots of vegetarian options.
-There’s beer on the menu too – perfect for a leisurely lunch.
+The menu offers a wide selection of Egyptian food including ful, falafel and lots of vegetarian options.

 5. Grab some street food